macey26/100-days-of-code/r1-log.md

 Followed along with a fantastic tutorial on RegEx with the netNinja.
 It was so helpful and layed out in a way i could understand.

 So glad i found the tutorial.

+###R2D21
+Building a validation form using regex with @netNinjauk

+###R2D22/23/24
+completed @netNinjauk RegEx tutorials

+Completed snakeCase exercises on @TheOdinProject

+continuing on with sublime tutor